kubecost/docs/troubleshoot-install.md

 kubecost-prometheus-server-6fb8f99bb7-4tjwn              2/2     Running   0          5m
 </pre>

+If the cost-analyzer or prometheus-server __pods are missing__, we recommend reinstalling with Helm with high verbosity enabled.

-If any pod is not Running other than cost-analyzer-checks, you can use the following command to find errors in the recent event log:
+If any __pod is not Running__ other than cost-analyzer-checks, you can use the following command to find errors in the recent event log:

 `kubectl describe pods <pod-name> -n kubecost`